DevOps Certification Training Course

 Below I have mentioned some important Plugins:

-These Plugins I feel are the most useful plugins, if you want to include any other Plugin that is not mentioned above, you can add that as well, but make sure you first mention the above stated plugins and then add your own.
+These Plugins I feel are the most useful plugins, if you want to include any other Plugin that is not mentioned above, you can add that as well, but make sure you first mention the above-stated plugins and then add your own.

 To start Jenkins manually open Console/Command line, then go to your Jenkins installation directory.
 Over there you can use the below commands:

-To start Jenkins: jenkins.exe start
+Start Jenkins: jenkins.exe start

-To stop Jenkins: jenkins.exe stop
+Stop Jenkins: jenkins.exe stop

-To restart Jenkins: jenkins.exe restart
+Restart Jenkins: jenkins.exe restart